sjulier/Refactored_ORB_SLAM2/README.md

 `Build.bat`

-to build a debug version.
-To build a release version, type:
+to build a release version.
+To build a debug version, type:

-`Build.bat Release`
+`Build.bat Debug`

 This will launch four build jobs in parallel.
 If your machine can take it, you can task more cpus by changing the value passed to maxcpucount